-Anthony Bourdain hung himself on June 8, 2018, at Le Chambard Hotel in Alsace, France.
+Anthony Bourdain hanged himself on June 8, 2018, at Le Chambard Hotel in Alsace, France.
 He was on location for a shoot for his cable food and travel show, Parts Unknown.
-He was was 61.
+He was 61.
 He had an 11-year-old daughter.

 What killed Bourdain?
 I had written of his former heroin and cocaine addictions, which he had eventually remedied himself, while he continued to drink and to smoke marijuana.
 So much for his recovery, many people taunted me.

 What else might he have been addicted to?
 Love?

 He had been involved with Asia Argento since early 2017.

 “His love for her was evident among the people who worked with him.
 ‘He would rave about Rome, where his girlfriend lived,' Bourdain’s longtime photographer David Holloway told People.
 'He would say it’s an amazing city to fall in love in.'"